How to relieve hives at home

-Has your child broken out in an itchy rash?
+Have you or your child broken out in an itchy rash?
 If so, it could be a case of hives.
-Fortunately, hives are usually harmless and temporary.
-If your child has hives, follow these tips from dermatologists to help care for your child at home.
+To get relief, follow these tips from board-certified dermatologists.

 Most hives go away on their own in a few days or weeks.
 During this time, you can often relieve the itch and discomfort at home with these tips from board-certified dermatologists.

 If you’re seeing a dermatologist for treatment, these tips can also be help reduce your discomfort.